uglow/thumbsup-fav-server/DEVELOPERS.md

 - [Git](http://git-scm.com) and/or the **GitHub app** (for [Mac](http://mac.github.com) or
   [Windows](http://windows.github.com)); [GitHub's Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
 - [Node.js](http://nodejs.org), (version specified in the engines field of [`package.json`](package.json)) which is used to run tests.
+- [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/), to be installed globally

 # Installation

 1. Git clone this repo.
 2. `cd <repo>`
 3. `npm install`
+4. `npm install pm2 -g`
-4. `npm run start:local` to start the thumbnail generator and the server.
+5. `npm run start:local` to start the thumbnail generator and the server.
-5. Start a new static webserver in the `<repo>/example/website` folder.
+6. Start a new static webserver in the `<repo>/example/website` folder.

 ## Using a static webserver